na-na-hi/renget/archive/ProdiAgy.md

 ##Base LoKr Prodigy .json:
 !!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.
 !!! note t_max is your cosine steps, set it to your total steps to start with and adjust afterwards if you want.
+Basically scales X axis on your UNET and TE.
+!!! note eta_min is your cosine strength, set it to the minimum LR that you want to drop to.
+Basically scales Y axis on your UNET and TE.
 !!! note Set train_batch_size, gradient_accumulation_steps according to your available VRAM, multires_noise_discount based on your dataset  and keep_tokens, caption_dropout_rate according to your captions.
 !!! note Everything else that you do not see in the .json is up to your taste and/or hardware.
 ```